 Capital Controls Surveillance Unit: Rannveig Júníusdóttir, Acting Director

 Economics and Monetary Policy: Þórarinn G. Pétursson, Chief Economist

 Finance: Erla Guðmundsdóttir, Director

 Financial Stability: Harpa Jónsdóttir, Director

 International Relations and General Secretariat: Jón Th.
 Sigurgeirsson, Director

 Legal Department: Sigríður Logadóttir, General Counsel.

-Operations and Human Resources: Ásta H. Bragadóttir, Director
+Operations: Ásta H. Bragadóttir, Director

 Statistics: Tómas Örn Kristinsson, Director